Band Member Biographies and Personnel

 Fender '65 Deluxe Reverb

 After high school, Darren had the opportunity to play in the world-renowned college big bands of North Texas State before returning to Maine to receive his BA in English Literature from the University of Southern Maine.
 In 1997 he had the pleasure of playing on Motor Booty Affairís CD, ďCan You Feel the Love,Ē which received airplay on MTVís hit series Road Rules and Real World.
 Darren is on a constant mission to create music in any genre with exciting passionate musicians and always trying to deliver performances filled with the exuberance and warmth audiences and concert promoters expect.
 And he continues to perform with the best bands in the Greater Portland area.
-He can be seen onstage with Rebecca Kingsley, Dan Merrill, The Shakes, The Time Pilots, and others.
+He can be seen onstage with Brian Johnson, Dan Merrill, The Shakes, The Time Pilots, and others.
 Recently, he launched his solo act, playing many venues around the Southern Maine area.

 Darren has studied saxophone and music theory with a wellspring of music educators, including Bill Street, Dan Haerle, Scott Reeves, Bob Thompson, Joe Laflamme, Janet Reeves, Alex Johns, James Riggs, George Garzone & and Tim Sessions.
 Darren also teaches saxophone privately.

 Brian is a rock.
 Brian first became involved in DKB as a sub back in the late 90s, finally joining for good in 2012.
 His groove and time is steady, propelling the band, and dancers, on the dance floor.
 Whatever style of music or event, Brian is a consummate professional, always bringing his best to every show, whether attended by 13 or 1300.